Swords and lances were not the only weapons used in the bloody battles of the Middle Ages.

 Location: Trumpington Street, Cambridge, CB2 1RB

-The Fitzwilliam Museum has over 400 pieces of armour, such as horse armour.
-Most of the armour range is European plate.
-However, armour from the Middle East and Asia is also displayed, such as samurai armour.
+The Fitzwilliam Museum has over 400 armour pieces, including horse armour.
+Most of the armour is European plate.
+However, armour from the Middle East and Asia, such as samurai armour, is also displayed.

 Sixteenth-century armour from North Italy and Germany is best represented, mainly field armour but with some contest and parade samples.

-The collection includes many complete and half sets of the plate, along with decorative helmets and pieces from unfinished or non-associated sets of armour.
-A few shields are also preserved in the Fitzwilliam collection, along with examples of miniature model armour.
+The collection includes many complete and half sets of the plate, decorative helmets, and pieces from unfinished or non-associated armour sets.
+The Fitzwilliam collection also preserves a few shields and examples of miniature model armour.

 The Fitzwilliam Museum Armoury also contains a varied collection of around 350 pieces of weaponry.
 It is specifically vital in medieval European bladed weapons.